-Fleas are a frustrating and distressing issue for any pet parent, making “why is my cat’s flea treatment not working?” a common question in the clinic!
-A small lapse in flea treatments or the use of a substandard flea treatment ‘just this once’ can lead to months of flea bites and stress while trying to get rid of the fleas from your pets and your home.
-And it’s even worse if your cat has a flea allergy!
+Fleas are a frustrating and distressing issue for any pet parent.
+In my clinic, a very common question comes from people that are trying to figure out why their flea treatment is not working.
+The answer is often in the details; A small lapse in flea treatments or the use of a substandard flea treatment ‘just this once’ can lead to months of flea bites and stress while trying to get rid of the fleas from your pets and your home.
+And problems get even worse if your cat has a flea allergy!

-But what if you think you’re doing everything right when it comes to flea treatment, but your cat still has fleas?
+So what if you think you’re doing everything right when it comes to the treatment, but your cat still has fleas?
 What might be going wrong?
+Treatments most commonly fail for one or a combination of five reasons:

 1. You’re using the wrong product